outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 In prevous section, we can route all traffic through WireGuard.
 The all-in-one routing is somewhat stupid.
 For example, we only want some traffic (i.e. that blocked by ISP) through WireGuard while the remaining through the *main* table.

-## IP list
+## IP set

-Firstly, we divide IPs into two lists. traffic of one goes to WireGuard while the other not.
+Firstly, we divide IPs into two sets. traffic of one goes to WireGuard while the other not.
 IPs are from [APNIC Delegated List](http://ftp.apnic.net/apnic/stats/apnic/delegated-apnic-latest).

-CN list:
+CN set:

 ```bash
 user@tux ~ # wget -O- 'http://ftp.apnic.net/apnic/stats/apnic/delegated-apnic-latest' | awk -F\| '/CN\|ipv4/ { printf("%s/%d\n", $4, 32-log($5)/log(2)) }' > cnip.txt
 ```

-WireGuard list:
+non-CN set:

 ```bash
 user@tux ~ # wget -O- 'http://ftp.apnic.net/apnic/stats/apnic/delegated-apnic-latest' | awk -F\| '/\|ipv4\|/ && ! /\|CN\|/ && ! /\|\*\|/ { printf("%s/%d\n", $4, 32-log($5)/log(2)) }' > wgip.txt
 ```

-We can set a *cron* job to update IP list in the background.
+We can set a *cron* job to update IP set in the background.

 ## Static Route

-One obvious method is adding all IPs of WireGuard list to server peer's *allowed-ips* while removing the catch-all *0.0.0.0/0*. *wg-quick* will create the relevant route entries for them.
+One obvious method is adding all IPs of WireGuard set to server peer's *allowed-ips* while removing the catch-all *0.0.0.0/0*. *wg-quick* will create the relevant route entries for them.
 It looks like:

 ```
 1.0.128.0/17 dev wg0 proto kernel scope link src 10.0.0.1
 ```

-Similarly we can also create route entries in *main* table for IPs of CN list:
+Similarly we can also create route entries in *main* table for IPs of CN set:

 ```
 1.0.32.0/19 via 192.168.0.1 dev wlan0 proto dhcp src 192.168.0.123 metric 304